U.S. city health officials want tighter restrictions on e-cigarettes

 According to the BCHC, there were "gaps" in the rules that need to be filled.

-"We urge you follow our lead and use your full authority to apply all current tobacco regulations to e-cigarettes," public health officials representing 11 of the biggest U.S. cities said in their letter.
+"We urge you follow our lead and use your full authority to apply all current tobacco regulations to e-cigarettes," the 11 public health officials said in their letter.
 "The FDA must move quickly to address the growing concern about youth use beyond setting a minimum age requirement to purchase e-cigarettes."

-Battery-powered e-cigarettes contain a cartridge that is filled with a nicotine-laced liquid, which is vaporized and then inhaled.
-Advocates say they are safer than standard cigarettes because they do not produce lung-destroying tar.
+Battery-powered e-cigarettes have a cartridge that is filled with a nicotine-laced liquid, which is vaporized and then inhaled.
+Advocates say they are safer than standard tobacco cigarettes because they do not produce lung-destroying tar.

 The federal government has restricted traditional cigarette advertising, including banning television ads, but there are no such limitations in the FDA's proposed e-cigarette rules.

-The BCHC said big tobacco companies, such as Reynolds American Inc, Lorillard Inc and Altria Group Inc, are boosting their advertising budgets, which could be risky for teenagers.
+The BCHC said big tobacco companies, such as Lorillard Inc, Reynolds American Inc and Altria Group Inc, are boosting their advertising budgets, which could be risky for teenagers.

 "E-cigarette advertisements regularly employ youth-oriented marketing strategies that the tobacco industry used decades ago such as celebrity endorsements and messages that associate smoking e-cigarettes with themes like freedom, rebelliousness and glamour," the coalition said.